bookgenesis/bg-legaldocs/Terms-of-Service.md

 Party Services”) on your website.
 If you use any Third Party Services, you understand
 that:

-* Third Party Services are not vetted, endorsed, or controlled by Automattic.
+* Third Party Services are not vetted, endorsed, or controlled by Book Genesis.
 * Any use of a Third Party Service is at your own risk, and we shall not be responsible or liable to anyone for Third Party Services.
 * Your use is solely between you and the respective third party (“Third Party”) and will